mestato/EPP622_2024/Home.md

   * Thursday, 8/29/2024 | 1:00 p.m.-2:00 p.m.
 ET | [Register](https://workshop.utk.edu/workshopinfo.php?workshop=1334)
   * Friday, 9/6/2024 | 9:00 a.m.-noon ET | [Register](https://workshop.utk.edu/workshopinfo.php?workshop=1334)

+* UT Bioinformatics Symposium
+This annual event that brings together bioinformatics researchers from across the UT campuses.
+This one-day event will feature panel discussions among leaders in cutting-edge bioinformatics and computational biology research.
+Coffee and a complimentary lunch will be provided.
+We’d love for you to participate and contribute your voice to this discussion!

+Visit our [Bioinformatics Symposium (2024) webpage](https://oit.utk.edu/hpsc/bioinformatics-computing-support/bioinformatics-symposium-2024/) for more details.

 ## Full Schedule